PEZ/awesome-copilot-index/site/index-template.md

 # Awesome Copilot Index

-This site hosts an daily generated index of the [awesome-copilot](https://github.com/github/awesome-copilot) repository, providing structured access to GitHub Copilot instructions, prompts, and chat modes.
+This site hosts a daily generated index of the [awesome-copilot](https://github.com/github/awesome-copilot) repository, providing structured access to its GitHub Copilot instructions, prompts, and chat modes.

 | Category | Count |
 |----------|------:|